EstherSlabbert/ToDoList.Api/README.md

-# Superhero API Web App
+# ToDoList API Web App

-ASP.NET Web API SuperHero App using SqlServer database.
+ASP.NET Web API ToDoList App using SqlServer database.

-This app enables you to track basic information about superheroes in a Sql Server database and manages this via an API that makes use of controllers and manages data via EntityFrameworkCore (the recommended Object-Relational Mapper (ORM) for .NET).
+This app enables you to track basic information about projects with associated todos in a Sql Server database and manages this via an API that makes use of controllers and manages data via EntityFrameworkCore (the recommended Object-Relational Mapper (ORM) for .NET).

 ## Initial set up and discovery